 Selecting a Topic and a Supervisor

 In principle, students are free to select both their thesis topic and their supervisor themselves.
 Any faculty member who holds a venia docendi (habilitation) may supervise master’s theses.
 The topic must be selected from one of the compulsory or elective subjects specified in the program’s curriculum.
-Please contact the appropriate program assistants for information on the faculty members entitled to supervise master’s theses in your degree program.
+Please contact the appropriate program coordinator for information on the faculty members entitled to supervise master’s theses in your degree program.
 Students are permitted to change supervisors up until the date of submission of the thesis.

 The guidelines for the Grading of Master's theses can be found here.

-Thesis Supervision Agreement2016 Summer Semester
+Thesis Supervision Agreement

 You will be notified by email to your WU account as soon as a thesis supervision agreement has been created and entered for you.
 Your thesis can only be graded if you have a valid supervision agreement.
 Please note that additional supervision conditions may apply as specified by your supervisor and co-supervisor.
 If you fail to comply with the conditions specified by your supervisor and co-supervisor, the supervision agreement may be cancelled.

-Thesis Submission and Evaluation2016 Summer Semester
+Thesis Submission and Evaluation

 Master’s theses are submitted electronically using the LEARN learning and information portal.
 All theses submitted for evaluation are subjected to plagiarism detection.
 You have to fill out the cover page electronically and include it at the very beginning of the thesis document.
 The cover page must be included in the file containing your thesis when you submit it via LEARN.
 Once the submission is completed, the thesis and the results of the plagiarism check are made available to your supervisor for evaluation.
 Evaluation must be completed within two months of submission of the thesis.
 The supervisor will give the student feedback on his or her work and provide reasons for the grade assigned to the work in writing.

 One hardcover copy of the master’s thesis must be handed in to the Examinations Office when you come to pick up your graduation documents, and your institute may also require an additional copy.
+Please note the information on submitting your master’s thesis on this page.

 Please be sure to double-check the data you’ve entered when you submit your thesis on LEARN.
 Following approval by your supervisor, this data will be transmitted to the LPIS system and used for generating your graduation documents.